Boy, 3, missing since Tuesday in North Carolina, found alive

 Casey went missing after playing in the yard of his grandmother’s home along with two other children, according to the FBI Charlotte office.Casey did not come back inside with the other two children, who he is related to, the FBI has said.

-Hundreds of professional searchers and volunteers searched for the boy.
-Searchers checked a number of ponds on a nearby property and drones to search nearby land on Thursday, the sheriff’s office said earlier.
+Hundreds of professional searchers and volunteers searched for the boy, checking ponds on a nearby property and using drones to scan nearby land on Thursday, the sheriff’s office said earlier.

+The terrain was described as treacherous, with flooded areas and sinkholes, and "even the trained searchers are having trouble navigating safely," the sheriff’s office said earlier Thursday.

+Hughes said he doesn't believe the boy was in the area where he was found the entire time he was missing and likely moved around.